TesiNicco/snpXplorer/README.md

 `SNPbrowser` is based on shiny library in R.

+`SNPbrowser` is undergoing active development and many additional features will be implemented in future versions of the application.

 ## Getting Started
 In order to download `SNPbrowser`, you should clone this repository via the commands